Left: Apostle Dowdy who taught me spiritual calling and destiny

-I have been blessed by many mentors who taught me various things over my career as an entrepreneur, investor and as a holistic person.
+I have been blessed by five mentors who taught me various things over my career as an entrepreneur, investor and as a holistic person.
 Without these shared experiences and imparting of skills and mindsets, I would not be where I am today, impacting and changing lives in the field of entrepreneurship and investment.

 Mentorship is often ignored in entrepreneurship.
 To me, it is a vital part of growing an entrepreneur and having those 1-to-1 sessions of shared experiences help develop a mature mindset of success in one’s life.

 Mentorship is also a long-term relationship and not one-off coffee sessions.
 A mentor does more than being concerned over the business, but also the life of the entrepreneur and how he/she grows in maturity.
 A mentor is very much part of the entrepreneur’s life.

 Being a mentor is part of executing my vision, which is to raise a generation of young Singaporean entrepreneurs to succeed and actively pay-it-forward to the next generation.
 I am proud to have worked in the lives of many entrepreneurs and individuals whom I have come to regard as trusted friends.

 My joy of working together with startup mentees in my life

 “I’m blessed to have Christopher as a mentor for several months now.
 As a mentor, Christopher has been incredibly generous with his time and expertise.
 He constantly challenges startups to think big, and his bite-sized chunks of advice and actionable insights have taught me a lot, both professionally and personally.
 Christopher’s passion and belief in the local startup ecosystem is unparalleled, and his pay-it-forward mentality sets a great example for all investors and mentors alike.
 We are indeed lucky to have a visionary like Christopher in the startup community!”